Finding Statistically Significant Interactions between Continuous Features: The Proposed Method: C-Tarone

 \subsection{Statistical Testing}

+Now we can formulate our problem of finding feature interactions, or itemset mining on continuous features, that are associated with class labels as follows: Let $Y$ be an output binary variable of which class labels are realizations.
+The task is to find \emph{all} feature combinations $J \in 2^V$ such that the null hypothesis $X_J \ip Y$, that is, $X_J$ and $Y$ are statistically independent, is rejected by a statistical association test while rigorously controlling the FWER, the probability of detecting one or more false positive associations, under a predetermined significance level $\alpha$.

-We propose to use a \emph{likelihood ratio test}~\cite{Fisher22}, which is a generalized $\chi^2$-test and often called G-test~\cite{Woolf57} for testing the independence of each feature combinations.
-Although Fisher's exact test has been used as the standard statistical test in recent studies (e.g.~\cite{Llinares2015KDD,SugiyamaSDM15,Terada13}), it can be applied to only discrete test statistics and cannot be used in our setting.
+As a statistical test, we propose to use a \emph{likelihood ratio test}~\cite{Fisher22}, which is a generalized $\chi^2$-test and often called G-test~\cite{Woolf57}.
+Although Fisher's exact test has been used as the standard statistical test in recent studies~\cite{Llinares2015KDD,SugiyamaSDM15,Terada13}, it can be applied to only discrete test statistics and cannot be used in our setting.